 The LIHTC gives investors a dollar-for-dollar reduction in their federal tax liability in exchange for providing financing to develop affordable housing.
 Investors’ equity contribution subsidizes low-income housing development, thus allowing some units to rent at below-market rates.
 In return, investors receive tax credits paid in annual allotments, generally over 10 years.

 Financed projects must meet eligibility requirements for at least 30 years after project completion.
-In other words, owners must keep the units rent restricted and available to low-income tenants.
+In other words, owners must keep the units rent-restricted and available to low-income tenants.
 At the end of the period, the properties remain under the control of the owner.

 The tax credit program includes a 4% tax credit and a competitive 9% tax credit.
-For both, the process for allocating tax credits is guided by federal regulations and distributed by states.
+For both, the process of allocating tax credits is guided by federal regulations and distributed by states.
 For Cincinnati, the Ohio Housing Finance Agency (OHFA) competitively distributes 9% credits to projects based on priorities they set each year through the Qualified Allocation Plan (QAP).

 To receive a letter of support for 2024 LIHTC:

 Submit the Request Form via Microsoft Forms: https://forms.office.com/r/3YPx9dXJPr

 Request Forms should be submitted by 4:00 P.M.
 EDT on Friday, December 29th, 2023, using the Microsoft Form linked above.

 Submit any questions to Morgan Rahe, at firstname.lastname@example.org.